Learn 3 Ways You Can Tell If Your Window Seal Has Failed

-Unless your home still has single-pane windows, your windows have seals and those seals have the potential to fail.
-Understanding what window seals are and how to tell if they have failed will help you to catch any problems right when they happen.
+Unless your home still has a single-pane window, your windows have seals, and those seals have the potential to fail.
+Understanding what window seals are and how to tell if they have failed will help you catch any problems right when they happen.

-The presence of window seals is one of the key differences between single and double or triple pane windows.
-Windows with seals are constructed from 2 or 3 panes of glass which are separated by a thermal spacer of inert gas or a partial vacuum.
-The series of panes and spacers are sealed together at the edges to prevent the gas/vacuum from escaping and contaminants from infiltrating.
+The presence of window seals is one of the key differences between single and double or triple-pane windows.
+Windows with seals are constructed from 2 or 3 glass panes separated by a thermal spacer of inert gas or a partial vacuum.
+The panes and spacers are sealed together at the edges to prevent the gas/vacuum from escaping and contaminants from infiltrating.

-A broken window seal is no longer able to keep out dust and dirt.
-On windy days, small particles get blown in between the panes and become trapped there.
+Dirty windows are a clear sign because a broken window seal can no longer keep out dust and dirt.
+Small particles get blown in between the panes on windy days and become trapped there.
 Small bugs may also work their way in.

-If you have cleaned both the inside and the outside of your windows, but they still look dirty, the dirt is most likely lurking between the panes and is caused by seal failure.
+If you have cleaned your windows on both the inside and the outside, but they still look dirty, the dirt is most likely lurking between the panes and is caused by seal failure.

 The purpose of window seals is to create a thermal barrier between the inside and outside of the window, so that heat transfer is lessened.
 When the seal fails, the space between the windows is directly exposed to temperature and humidity fluctuations.
 Moisture becomes trapped between the panes and is visible in the form of condensation.
 The condensation is likely to be most prevalent during periods of extreme temperature and humidity fluctuations.